 What gives you hope during this challenging time?

-My youngest daughter is a personnel specialist deployed on the U.S.S.
-Theodore Roosevelt, the aircraft carrier that was in the news at the end of March when the captain sent out an emergency plea for help because of COVID-19.
-They were sidelined in Guam for nearly 2 months with more than 1,100 cases of the virus among the crew.
+My youngest daughter is deployed on an aircraft carrier that was sidelined for nearly two months with several cases of COVID-19 among the crew.
 Through it all, she kept her sense of humor and mission, as well as her work ethic.
 As a mom I was scared, but she never faltered.
-I am in awe of her, and if she and nearly 5,000 shipmates can get through that, I figure I can live through my experiences too, however unusual they may feel.
+I am in awe of her, and if she and her shipmates can get through that, I figure I can live through my experiences too, however unusual they may feel.